 This set of pocket prayer beads for the Furies (Semnai Theai, Eumenides, Erinyes) consists of twelve beads, to represent the Greek dodecatheon of twelve gods; there are many more than twelve Greek gods, but most cities had their own group of twelve.
-Joining the string is a pendant, a symbol representing the goddesses: a flame, reminding us of the goddesses' vengeance.
+Joining the string is a pendant, a symbol representing the goddesses: three red glass beads in the shape of a drop of blood.
+The goddesses were born from drops of Ouranos' blood that fell to earth when Kronos castrated his father, thereby freeing his Titan brothers and sisters.

 The goddesses were called by a number of names; the Erinyes (furious ones) and Eumenides (kindly ones) are probably their best known epithets, but they were also called Semnai Theai (honored ones), under which name they received regular offerings in Athens.